 If you’re planning on doing any projects that require two pieces of leather, you’re going to be stitching.

-Stitching is nothing to be afraid of and nothing to be intimidated about.
+Stitching leatherwork is not something to be afraid of.
+There’s nothing to be intimidated about.

 Burnishing Leather Edges